DinefGH/conduit-project-DA/README.md

 6. Generate SECRET_KEY

     The SECRET_KEY is the django secret key.
 To generate a new one see: [Stackoverflow Link](https://stackoverflow.com/questions/41298963/is-there-a-function-for-generating-settings-secret-key-in-django)

+7. Monitor or Re‑run the Deployment Workflow

+    * Go to your repository on GitHub and click on the Actions tab.

+    * Select the Deploy‑Workflow from the left‑hand list.

+    * Click on a specific run to view its logs in real time.

+    * If something fails, use the Re‑run jobs dropdown to retry the deployment.

 ## Environment Variables